Emmanuel Macron: Macron Law

+A law which had originally been sponsored by Arnaud Montebourg before he left the government, and which had focused on "purchasing power", grew into the Macron law, a grab bag of measures liberalizing laws prohibiting work on Sunday and at night; restrictions on coaches for public transportation; regulations for debt collectors, barristers and auctioneers; and rules governing the rental of equipment by the military from private companies.
+The law also sought to simplify many government procedures, such as that for obtaining a driving licence.
+Manuel Valls, fearing that it would not pass in the National Assembly, decided to push the law through with the 49.3 procedure and so it was adopted on 10 April 2015.

+Estimates of the increase in GDP the law might generate ranged from 0.3% to 0.5%.

-2017
+2017 presidential campaign

 Formation of En Marche and resignation from government

-Macron first became known to the French public after his appearance on the French TV programme "Des Paroles Et Des Actes" in March 2015.
-Before forming his political party En Marche, Macron had hosted a series of events with him speaking in public, his first one in March 2015 in Val-de-Marne.
-Macron threatened to leave Manuel Valls' second government over the proposed reform on removing dual-nationality from terrorists.
+Macron first became known to the French public after his appearance on the French TV programme Des Paroles Et Des Actes in March 2015.
+Before forming his political party En Marche!, he gave a number of speeches, his first one in March 2015 in Val-de-Marne.
+He threatened to leave Manuel Valls' second government over the proposed removal of dual-nationality from terrorists.
 He also took various foreign trips, including one to Israel where he spoke on the advancement of digital technology.

-Tensions around the question of Macron's loyalty to the Valls government and Hollande himself increased when Hollande and Valls turned down a proposal for a law put forward by Macron.
-The law, titled "Macron 2" was going to be much bigger than the original Macron law with a larger aim of making the French economy competitive.
-Macron was given the chance to insert his opinion into the El Khomri law and put specific parts of "Macron 2" into the law though El Khomri could overturn these with help of other ministers.
+Tensions around the question of Macron's loyalty to the Valls government and Hollande increased when they turned down a bill he put forward dubbed "Macron 2", which had a larger scope than his original law.
+Macron was given the chance to help draft into the El Khomri law and put specific parts of "Macron 2" into the law though El Khomri was able to overturn these with the help of other ministers.

 Amid tensions and deterioration of relations with the current government, Macron founded an independent political party, En Marche, in Amiens on 6 April 2016.
-A liberal, progressive political movement that gathered huge media coverage when it was first established, the party and Macron were both reprimanded by President Hollande and the question of Macron's loyalty to the government was raised.
+A social-liberal, progressive political movement that gathered huge media coverage when it was first established, the party and Macron were both reprimanded by President Hollande and the question of Macron's loyalty to the government was raised.
 Several MEPs spoke out in support for the movement though the majority of the Socialist Party spoke against En Marche including Manuel Valls, Michel Sapin, Axelle Lemaire and Christian Eckert.